The Conspiracy

 • (Acts 4:23-28) – “O Sovereign!
 You are he that made the heaven and the earth and the sea and all things that are therein, Who, by our father, through means of the Holy Spirit, even by the mouth of David your servant, said, Unto what end did THE nations revolt, and peoples busy themselves with empty things?
 The kings of the earth stationed themselves, and the rulers were gathered together with one intent against the Lord and against his Christ.
 For they were gathered, of a truth, in this city against your holy servant Jesus, whom you anointed, both Herod and Pontius Pilate with them of the nations and peoples of Israel; to do whatsoever your hand and your counsel marked out beforehand to come to pass.”

-Thus, the same leaders in Jerusalem who conspired to destroy Jesus “came together” to stop the newly formed congregation dead in its tracks.
-In doing so, they continued their “revolt against the Lord and his anointed one.”
+The same men who conspired to destroy Jesus “came together” to stop the newly formed congregation.
+By doing so, they continued their “revolt against the Lord and his anointed one.”

 On the Day of Pentecost, Peter preached to the crowd about “Jesus, the Nazarene” whom they slew, but God raised him from the dead and exalted him to rule from His Throne, having made him “both Lord and Christ,” the same one whom “you crucified” - (Acts 2:23-39).